NRSchaaf/unlocking-church-growth/FEATURES.md

 ### OFFERING

 - **Monetary Offering (OFFERING)**
-  - Description: Indicates if ta monetary offering was collected during the service.
+  - Description: Indicates if a monetary offering was collected during the service.
   - Boolean

 ### SOCLTIME